-- ◆ 18 sites are classified as parks and gardens equating to over 323 hectares. - Catchment mapping shows significant gaps in catchments to the wards of Graveney and Furzedown.
-Further gaps are also noted to the Roehampton and Putney Heath, West Putney, East Putney, West Hill, and Tooting wards. - Gaps are served by other forms of open space except for both the Graveney and Furzedown wards which do not appear to be served by any other type of existing open space. - Of the 17 assessed park and garden sites across the Borough, just less than half (47%) score between above the quality threshold. - Five parks (Battersea Park, King Georges Park, Tooting Common, Wandsworth Common and Wandsworth Park) have Green Flag Award status. - All park and garden sites rate above the threshold for value reflecting the important role and benefits of parks provision.
+- 18 sites are classified as parks and gardens equating to over 323 hectares. - Catchment mapping shows significant gaps in catchments to the wards of Graveney and Furzedown.
+Further gaps are also noted to the Roehampton and Putney Heath, West Putney, East Putney, West Hill, and Tooting wards. - Gaps are served by other forms of open space except for both the Graveney and Furzedown wards which do not appear to be served by any other type of existing open space. - Of the 17 assessed park and garden sites across the Borough, over half (53%) score above the quality threshold. - Five parks (Battersea Park, King Georges Park, Tooting Common, Wandsworth Common and Wandsworth Park) have Green Flag Award status. - All park and garden sites rate above the threshold for value reflecting the important role and benefits of parks provision.